Humans-Machines/styleguide/html-css-sass/README.md

 - Strictly structure (markup) from presentation (styling) from behavior (scripting)
 - Keep the interaction between the three to an absolute minimum
-- Choose server-side rendering above client-side rendering unless your a building a real webapp // TODO: true?
+- Choose server-side rendering above client-side rendering unless your a building a real webapp

 Make sure documents and templates contain only HTML and HTML that is solely serving structural purposes.
 Move everything presentational into style sheets, and everything behavioral into scripts.
+There might be execptions from this rule (eg. think Atomic CSS).

 Whenever possible, we prefer to write HTML and CSS over JavaScript.
 In general, HTML and CSS are more prolific and accessible to more people of all different experience levels.
 HTML and CSS are also faster in your browser than JavaScript, and your browser generally provides a great deal of functionality for you.

 ## Accessibility

 - Use semantic headings and structure
 - Order DOM elements logically
 - Use elements for what they have been created for.
 For example, use heading elements for headings, `p` elements for paragraphs, `a` elements for anchors, etc.
 - Make content readable and provide predictable functionality
-- Ensure links have :focus state and are recognizable (underlined)
+- Ensure links have `:focus` or `:focus-visible` states and are recognizable (eg. underlined)
 - Use appropriate alt text for images
 - To prevent redundancy and for images whose purpose is purely decorative, use no alt text, as in `alt=""`
 - Use unobtrusive JavaScript and beware of in line scripting
 - Provide No-JS alternatives, at least in a lo-fi manner
+- Ensure that content will be displayed even if JavaScript fails or takes a while to be parsed
 - Ensure that tab order for the site and especially forms follow a logical pattern
 - Add labels for all form controls
 - Make sure placeholder attributes are not being used in place of label tags
+- Make sure to hide soley decorative elements from screen-reader
+- Hide duplicate responsive content from screen-readers (eg. hide a desktop menu if there is a mobile menu as well)
+- Make heavy and wise use of aria-attributes
 - Avoid Assumptions

 Accessibility affects all users, not just those with stereotypical disabilities.
 Accepting this means realizing accessibility is about building for stress cases, such as:

 - Old age
 - Chronic medical conditions like arthritis